Breed Standards : Companion Dog Group : Bolognese

 NOSE – Large and black.

-Disqualifications: Dudley nose, or nose any color other than black.
+Disqualifications: Dudley nose.
+Nose any color other than black.

 EARS – Set high on the head, long and hanging, but rather rigid at the base, which holds the ears slightly away from the skull and gives the head the impression of being larger than it is.